 Profile 4: Older First-Time Enrollee (Delayed Part B at 70)

-Best choice: Carefully consider; attained-age may still be best Rationale: Issue-age locks in the OLDER issue-age (70 in this scenario), making the issue-age starting premium higher.
-Community-rated may be competitive because the premium is the same regardless of enrollment age.
-Issue-age usually still wins long-term but the math is closer.
+Best choice: Community-rated is often competitive here Rationale: Issue-age locks in the OLDER issue age (70 in this scenario), making the issue-age starting premium higher.
+Community-rated may win because the premium is the same regardless of enrollment age.
+The math is genuinely close, so get both quotes.

 Profile 5: Beneficiary Planning to Switch to MA Later

-Best choice: Attained-age (with awareness of switching limitations) Rationale: If shorter Medigap tenure before switching to MA, lower initial premium dominates.
-Switching back from MA to Medigap faces underwriting in Georgia (no state birthday rule); federal trial right only covers 12 months.
+Best choice: The lower-priced permitted structure at your issue age Rationale: A shorter Medigap tenure before switching to MA makes the initial premium dominate, so compare issue-age and community-rated quotes and take the lower.
+Switching back from MA to Medigap faces underwriting in Georgia (no state birthday rule); the federal trial right only covers 12 months.

 Profile 6: Long-Life-Expectancy Beneficiary Already on Medigap